letmehateu/tdx-attestation-sdk/tdx/README.md

 ### Initialize Tdx object

-In order to run the next few steps, first initialise a Tdx object:
+In order to run the next few steps, first initialize a Tdx object:

 ```rust
 use tdx::Tdx;